24/11/2025

 By Protolabs

-The term 3D printing encompasses several manufacturing technologies that build parts layer-by-layer.
-Each vary in the way they form plastic and metal parts and can differ in material selection, surface finish, durability, and manufacturing speed and cost.
+3D printing covers several manufacturing processes used by engineers to build parts layer by layer.
+These processes vary in how they form plastic and metal components, and in material selection, surface finish, durability, lead time and cost.

 There are several types of 3D printing, which include:

-Selecting the right 3D printing process for your application requires an understanding of each process’ strengths and weaknesses and mapping those attributes to your product development needs.
-Let’s first discuss how 3D printing fits within the product development cycle and then take a look at common types of 3D printing technologies and the advantages of each.
+Selecting the right 3D printing process for an engineering application requires understanding each process’s strengths and limitations and mapping them to product development needs.
+This guide outlines how 3D printing fits within the product development cycle, then reviews common 3D printing technologies and the advantages of each for outsourced manufacturing.

 3D Printing for Rapid Prototyping and Beyond

-It’s safe to say 3D printing is most often used for prototyping.
-Its ability to quickly manufacture a single part enables product developers to validate and share ideas in a cost-effective manner.
-Determining the purpose of your prototype will inform which 3D printing technology will be the most beneficial.
-Additive manufacturing can be suitable for a range of prototypes that span from simple physical models to parts used for functional testing.
+3D printing is most often used for prototyping.
+The ability to produce a single part quickly allows design engineers to validate and share concepts at low cost.
+Define the purpose of the prototype to select the most suitable 3D printing process.
+Additive manufacturing supports prototypes from simple visual models to parts for functional testing.

-SLA technology forms plastic parts by curing a liquid thermoset resin with a UV laser.
-As parts are built, they require support structures which are removed once the build completes.
+SLA 3D printing forms plastic parts by curing liquid thermoset resin with a UV laser.
+Parts are built with support structures that are removed once the build is complete.

 Five 3D Printing Considerations